 Another extremely popular and reliable password manager is 1Password.
 Featuring a strong password generator, as well as username and password storage (including secure sharing), it excels when it comes to its intuitive user interface and the built-in “watchtower” service designed to notify you of ongoing website breaches.
 The software’s digital wallet also allows you to securely save everything from your logins and credit card information to sticky notes and network passwords.

 The developers are so confident in its security that they offered $100,000 as a prize for anyone who could break it.
 The one-time purchase allows you to sync everything locally, but you can also use the software to sync your info between computers via Dropbox, iCloud, or another convenient method.
-Its biggest drawback is the lack of a free version, as well as the limited syncing options available through the one-time-purchase.
+Its biggest drawback is the lack of a free version (it’s $2.99 a month billed annually), as well as the limited syncing options available through the one-time-purchase — although the availability of a family plan covering up to five PCs for just $2 more a month is a nice touch.

 Keeper Security Password Manager (Mac, Windows, Linux)